prnvdixit/prnvdixit.github.io/data/hey-there.md

 Those were his last words to her.
 In their final, forty-second, meeting.

 In the first week, he felt at peace.
 Almost like a load off his shoulders and mind.
 He'd be lying if he said otherwise.
-He was faintly seduced by the idea of shedding all accountability, counting every time she had hurt him, every time he felt unseen, every sleepless night, every hobby he had abandoned in his anxiety, every time she refused to talk about their issues.
+He was faintly seduced by the idea of counting every time she had hurt him, every time he felt unseen, every sleepless night, every hobby he had abandoned in his anxiety, every time she refused to talk about their issues, every time he told his truths and every time he was told lies, every time he kissed her forehead and it felt like only he wanted it.

-All these weeks later, his mind calmer, he realized he wasn't being fair to himself or her.
+But soon, he realized, he wasn't being fair to himself or her.
+Or to the next person he'll fall for.

 He had always been a good, calm, kind and secure person — like a koi pond — until he entered that relationship.
 He dropped all his guards to give love a chance without any boundaries, and all his insecurities, vices, weaknesses, and toxic traits surfaced like dead fish in that same koi pond.
 This relationship showed him that he wasn't as patient, kind, or forgiving as he had thought he was.